-- Tip to limit screen time: At the toddler age, I’d try to hold off on screen time until after they took a nap.
+- Tip to limit screen time: During long car rides with younger children, I try to hold off on screen time until after they took a nap.
 I also plan it strategically around stops, so if there’s an hour-long movie for them to watch, I’ll put it on an hour before we have a stop planned.
 This way, they won’t be too upset when it’s time to turn it off, because we’re about to get out of the car.

 I’m sure this goes without saying, but as always, use discretion with which of these are appropriate for your toddler (especially if they involve smaller pieces).
-Every toddler is a little different and their age and development means that different toys and activities will be better for them!
+Every toddler is a little different and depending on their age and development means that different toys and activities will be better for them.

-Did you know young kids have a better reading comprehension listening to books than reading them?
-Obviously, most toddlers can’t read yet, but audiobooks are still a perfect way to stimulate their brains and their ears!
+Did you know young kids have better reading comprehension by listening to books than reading them?
+Obviously, most toddlers can’t read yet, but audio books are still a perfect way to stimulate their brains and their ears!

 Space may be limited on a long car ride, but that doesn’t mean you can’t let them pack a few of their favorite books to flip through on the drive!
 It’s great if you have some interactive books they can engage with, too, or if your older kids are willing and able to read to them!

 Here are some of our favorite books lists:

 - The Best Children’s Books For Twins (About Twins!)

 - The Best Spring Books for Toddlers